hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 To enable the CLI-driven workflow, you must:

 1. Run `terraform login` to authenticate with Terraform Cloud.
 Alternatively, you can [manually configure credentials in the CLI config file](/docs/cli/config/config-file.html#credentials).
 1. Add the `cloud` block to your Terraform configuration.
-For example:
+The example below shows how you can map your CLI workspaces to Terraform Cloud workspaces that have a specific tag.

     ```
     terraform {
       cloud {
         organization = "my-org"
         workspaces {
-          name = "docs-workspace"
+          tags = ["networking"]
         }
       }
     }